Geographical Indication Tag - GI Tag

 What is a GI tag?

-GI Tag fullform is geographical Indication tag.
-Which certifies you the products origin means where it is cultivated or it is from which location.
+GI Tag full form is a geographical Indication tag.
+This certifies you that the source of the product means where it is cultured or from which location.

 Who gives GI tag - GI tag ministry